-Audit Committee: 8 Meetings Held in 2007
+Audit Committee: 10 Meetings Held in 2011

-The functions and responsibilities of the Audit Committee are described in the "AUDIT COMMITTEE REPORT" on page 21.
-The Board of Directors has determined that based on his extensive background and expertise, particularly as the chief financial officer of various other public companies, Mr. Devonshire meets the criteria of an "audit committee financial expert" under SEC rules.
-The Board of Directors has determined that all Audit Committee members meet the NYSE standard of financial literacy and have accounting and related financial management expertise.
+The Audit Committee assists the Board in its oversight of the quality and integrity of the Company's financial statements, the Company's structure for compliance with legal and regulatory requirements, the performance and independence of the Company's independent auditors, and the performance of the Company's internal audit functions.
+In addition, the Audit Committee prepares the "Audit Committee Report" that follows in this Proxy Statement.
+The Board has determined that based on his extensive background and expertise, particularly as the chief financial officer of various other public companies, Mr. Devonshire meets the criteria of an "audit committee financial expert" under SEC rules.
+The Board has determined that all Audit Committee members meet the NYSE standard of financial literacy and have accounting and related financial management expertise.